Xorlent/PoE-Passkey/README.md

 ## Notes and Limitations

 - Support for 256 registered keys, 256 active authenticated IP addresses
+- IPv4 only; IPv6 traffic is dropped at L2
 - 16,384 entry real-time blocklist capacity
 - Anyone who taps a **valid registered key** can authorize the address they're on.
 Keep keys physically secure.